Yoshitsugu Tatekawa: As general

 In December 1931, Tatekawa was on the Japanese delegation to the Geneva Disarmament Conference and from July 1932 was the Japanese permanent representative to the League of Nations in Geneva until Japan officially withdrew from the League in March 1933.
 He was promoted to lieutenant general in August 1932.
 In March 1933, he was made commander of the IJA 10th Division.
 He was transferred to command the IJA 4th Division in December 1935.

-His military career ended when he was forced to resign from military service in the purge of Kōdōha officers following the February 26 Incident.
+His military career ended when he was forced to resign from military service in the purge of Kōdōha officers after the February 26 incident.

 Diplomatic career

 In September 1940, Tatekawa was appointed as ambassador to the Soviet Union.
-He played a crucial role during the negotiations of the Soviet-Japanese Neutrality Pact which was signed in Moscow on April 13, 1941.
-The signing of this treaty occurred on two years after the Soviet-Japan War, and was of vital concern for proponents of the Nanshin-ron southern expansion doctrine within the Japanese government and military, as it enabled more troops to be deployed for the Japanese expansion into southeast Asia.
+He played a crucial role during the negotiations of the Soviet–Japanese Neutrality Pact, which was signed in Moscow on April 13, 1941.
+The signing of the treaty occurred on two years after the Soviet-Japan War, and was of vital concern for proponents of the Nanshin-ron, the doctrime for southern expansion, within the Japanese government and military, as it enabled more troops to be deployed for the Japanese invasion of Southeast Asia.

-On the same day, Tatekawa signed a separate treaty in which the Soviet Union pledged to respect the territorial integrity and inviolability of Manchukuo, and in which Japan pledged the same to respect the Soviet hegemony over the People's Republic of Mongolia.
+On the same day, Tatekawa signed a separate treaty in which the Soviet Union pledged to respect the territorial integrity and inviolability of Manchukuo, and Japan pledged the same to respect the Soviet hegemony over the People's Republic of Mongolia.

-Tatekawa, against orders from the central government, issued visas to many Jews who would likely have been killed during the holocaust.
+Tatekawa, against orders from the central government, issued visas to many Jews who would likely have been killed during the Holocaust.

-He remained ambassador until March 1942, when he had to return to Japan due to health problems.
-After his return, he served as an official in the Imperial Rule Assistance Association political party and as head of the Yokusan Sonendan paramilitary youth organization from August 1944.
+He remained ambassador until March 1942, when he had to return to Japan because of health problems.
+After his return, he served as an official in the Imperial Rule Assistance Association political party and as the head of the Yokusan Sonendan paramilitary youth organization from August 1944.
 He died on September 9, 1945, and was buried at the Tama Cemetery in Fuchū, Tokyo.